 Modern Slavery Statement

-This statement is made in accordance with the Modern Slavery Act 2015 and constitutes UKTV's slavery and human trafficking statement for the financial year ended 31 December 2018.
+This statement is made in accordance with the Modern Slavery Act 2015 and constitutes UKTV's slavery and human trafficking statement for the reporting period ended 31 March 2020.
 This statement applies to UKTV Media Holdings Limited and its wholly owned subsidiaries from time to time, including UKTV Media Limited.

 Modern slavery is a crime and a gross violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking.
 At UKTV we have a zero-tolerance approach to modern slavery and will not do business with any supplier that we suspect might engage in modern slavery.
 We are committed to having in place systems and controls that are designed to ensure that modern slavery does not take place in our business or in our supply chain.

-We comply with all applicable laws in relation to recruiting and employing individuals to work for UKTV, and in practice we go further than the law requires.
+We comply with all applicable laws in relation to recruiting and employing or engaging individuals to work for UKTV.
 In 2016 UKTV became the first broadcaster to be included in The Sunday Times 100 Best Companies To Work For.

 When considering investing in other companies we carry out due diligence in relation to their approach to modern slavery, and we include undertakings around modern slavery in the transaction documents.